FeelTheMERN/feelthemernbe/README.md

 ## Description

 Skyefit is a web application that aims to provide our client a more convenient experience in managing nutrition, excercise, record keeping and organization.
-Its main feature is to allow our client to create user accounts, calculate body fat percentage, create meal plans and a calendar that displays booked sessions
+Its main feature is to allow our client to create user accounts, calculate body fat percentage, create meal plans and a calendar that displays booked sessions.

 ## Tech Stack